-The kind you would generally find in a supermarket is the round-seeded.
+The kind you would generally find in a supermarket is the round-seeded (below left).
 This annual is more delicate and a little harder to grow at home.
 The main drawback is that it’s prone to bolting (going to seed too early), so make sure it’s well watered and doesn’t get too much sun.

 Perpetual spinach is a common variety of the prickly-seeded type.
 Also known as ‘spinach beet’, technically it’s a chard rather than a spinach.
 The leaves and stems are slightly tougher than regular spinach, but it’s significantly easier to grow.
 As well as not quite being a spinach, it’s not quite perpetual either 🙂 but as long as you do all you can to prevent bolting, you can keep cutting throughout spring and summer, and it will keep growing back in abundance.

 Round-seeded varieties tend to be lower in oxalic acid – a type of antinutrient.
 Studies have been made to identify and cultivate varieties particularly low in oxalates, but this is a complex area (1).
 Those high in oxalates can also be high in chlorophyll, and possibly other useful nutrients too, so it’s important to consider the complete nutritional value.

 Ideally, plant where it will have about half the day in shade, as it doesn’t cope with too much heat.